riceissa/dlw-tutorial-post/post.md

 ### Systematically track considerations that donors make

-Donors concenred with effective giving have many considerations as they think through their decision.
+Donors concerned with effective giving have many considerations as they think through their decision.
 These include:

 * Giving now vs later